The great weight loss debate

 Water will take off the edge of your hunger and you can add a few drops of apple cider vinegar to give it more body and add to your weight loss effort.
 Drink a glass of water before meals, this helps with digestion and gives your stomach more of a full feeling so that you will eat less .
 You can drink coffee or tea or if you prefer something cold, have a glass of water and squeeze some lemon into it.

-Bad – All flour based starches – bread, kinds of pasta, pizza, confectionery, snacks.
+Bad – All flour based starches – bread, all types of pasta, pizza, confectionery, snacks.
 All Corn products.
 Good – Brown rice, oatmeal, bran, rye bread, peas, beans, baked potatoes with skin, sweet potatoes.

 Bad – Vegetable oils eg. canola, sunflower, soy, peanut oil, regular palm oil.
 Margarine.
 Good – Olive oil, coconut oil, avocado oil, Butter.